eiriklv/photo-portfolio/README.md

 * Publishing albums and photos to Facebook user account
 * Tracking photos likes and comments from Facebook on demand
 * Retrieving EXIF meta data on photo upload
+* Storing original full-size photos outside of the public folder

 ## Good to know